cypress-io/cypress-docker-images/README.md

 **note:** Node 0.12 is no longer supported by the Cypress install and should not be used.

-## Browsers

-We build an image with Chrome browser included.
-The image is based on `cypress/base:6` and is called `cypress/browsers:chrome62`.

 ## Example

 Example user [test/Dockerfile](test/Dockerfile) with Cypress version > 0.20.0 install.